How

 Beginner

-can dance with everybody in the class.
-Also, you can dance with our instructors
+classes.
+You can dance with everybody in the class.
+Also, you can

-to make sure you get the beat that you hear in your ears, and feel in your heart,
+hear in your ears, and feel in your heart, into your feet.

 Intermediate

-Wild Ride - We offer tours to some of the local Salsa venues in Vancouver
+Wild Ride - We offer tours to some of the local Salsa venues

-wher you can dance with as many people as you possibly can.
-After dancing with
+in Vancouver wher you can dance with as many people as you possibly

-our instructors, you will not be afraid to ask that great dancer that you see
+can.
+After dancing with our instructors, you will not be afraid

-in the club for a dance.
-You will feel confident asking just about everyone you
+will feel confident asking just about everyone you see to dance.

-see to dance.
 Even if you have a partner, it pays to learn to lead and follow

 from a variety of people, spread yourself around.
-You will learn FASTER!
+You will learn

 Advanced

-Salsa Addiction - In addition to your group classes, you can take a private
+Salsa Addiction - In addition to your group classes, you can

-lesson with our instructors.
-Private lessons really help you pick up the style,
+take a private lesson with our instructors.
+Private lessons really

-and leading/following technique, that aren't necessarily abundantly clear (or
+aren't necessarily abundantly clear (or even forthcoming) in group

-even forthcoming) in group classes.
+classes.
 Private lessons can REALLY help!

 What